Biosafety cabinet: Ultraviolet lamps

-The CDC does not recommend the installation of UV lamps in BSCs.
-The American Biological Safety Association supports this position, citing the safety risk to personnel, shallow penetration, reduced effectiveness in high relative humidity, and the frequent need to clean and replace the bulb.
+The CDC, as well as the European standard (EN 12469-1:2025, paragraph 6.5) does not recommend the installation of UV lamps in BSCs.
+The American Biological Safety Association, citing the safety risk to personnel, shallow penetration, reduced effectiveness in high relative humidity, and the frequent need to clean and replace the bulb.
 UV lamps should not be used as a primary source of surface decontamination within a BSC.
 However, these assertions have been formally disputed in at least one peer-reviewed article which points out that: